-- How to Avoid the Sophomore Slump: You survived freshman year, and college is a ways off, so you can take it easy as a sophomore, right?
+- Sophomore Year of High School: Our Best Survival Advice: You survived freshman year, and college is a ways off, so you can take it easy as a sophomore, right?
 Wrong.
 Here’s how to make your school year productive and impressive!

 Getting in the college search mindset

 - When Should I Start Thinking About Colleges?: The experts weigh in on when high school student should start thinking about college (and when to begin their college search!).